 We are authorized to issue up to 100,000,000 shares of common stock, \$.001 par value per share, and up to 10,000,000 shares of preferred stock, \$.001 par value per share.
-We currently have 3,088,596 of our common shares, 772,124 warrants, and no preferred shares issued and outstanding.
-Our board of directors may, without any action by our stockholders, amend our Charter from time to to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
+Immediately prior to this offering we had 3,088,596 of our common shares, warrants to purchase 957,130 of our common shares, and 1,233,333 shares of Series A redeemable preferred stock issued and outstanding.
+Our board of directors may, without any action by our stockholders, amend our Charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
 Additionally, our Charter authorizes our board of directors, without any action by our stockholders, to classify any unissued common shares and preferred shares into other classes or series of stock from time to time by setting or changing the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms or conditions of redemption for each class or series.
-Although there is no present intention of doing so, we could issue a class or steries of stock that could delay, defer or prevent a transaction or a change in control that might otherwise be in our stockholders' best interests.
+Although there is no present intention of doing so, we could issue a class or series of stock that could delay, defer or prevent a transaction or a change in control that might otherwise be in our stockholders' best interests.
 Under Maryland law, our stockholders generally are not liable for our debts or obligations.